peterjunpark/note-taker/README.md

 ## Description
 ### What is this?
-A [web application](https://sheltered-coast-99428.herokuapp.com/) to help you write and store text notes.
+A lightweight note-taking application to help you write and store text notes.

 ### How does it work?
+The Note Taker's backend is built on Node.js and Express for routing to serve content to the front-end while handling retrieving, creating, and deleting notes.

+The Note Taker is database-less; it reads and updates a JSON file stored on the server to perform its core functionality.

 ## Installation
 N/A